Acupuncture for lethargy

 - Improve diet by cutting out bread, pasta, dairy, which weaken the digestive system

-- Work through emotions to free yourself from them
+- Work through emotional problems to free yourself from them

 Taking food supplements such as ginseng can have therapeutic effects by increasing energy levels.
 Stronger forms of therapy such as acupuncture therapy and Chinese herbal medicine can be used when changing lifestyle and diet doesn't work.

-Clinical trials have shown the effectiveness of acupuncture in treating lethargy by improving energy flow.
+Randomized controlled clinical trials of acupuncture and moxibustion treatment for chronic fatigue have shown the effectiveness of natural healing in treating lethargy by improving energy levels and circulation.